Skip to main content

 You might follow a protocol identical to someone else’s and have a completely different outcome.
 The reason for this divergence begins in your cells, encoded in the very DNA that defines your unique biology.
 The capacity to predict how your body will receive and utilize hormonal support is rooted in the field of pharmacogenomics, the study of how your genes influence your response to specific therapies.

-At the heart of your is a precise communication network.
+At the heart of your endocrine system is a precise communication network.
 Hormones are the messages, and receptors on your cells are the receivers.
 Testosterone, for instance, delivers its instructions by binding to androgen receptors; estrogen communicates through estrogen receptors.
 The genetic code for these receptors, however, is not uniform across the population.

 Small variations, known as single nucleotide polymorphisms (SNPs), can alter the structure and sensitivity of these receivers.
 One person’s receptors might be highly efficient, binding hormones eagerly, while another’s might be less responsive, requiring a stronger hormonal signal to achieve the same effect.
 This genetic variability is a primary determinant of your individual hormonal landscape and a key reason why a standardized dose of testosterone or estrogen can feel profoundly effective for one person and insufficient for another.